 I dreaded going to lab more than I dread going to the gym — which is really saying something.
 I feel ashamed and guilty that anatomy lab often filled me with horror, disgust, and fear.
 These feelings are especially acute because I know that some of my classmates have positive memories about anatomy — feelings of excitement in getting to explore the human body and uncover its inner workings, and I wonder why I don’t feel the same.

-Below the tables are body sized cardboard boxes.
-It’s our job to move the bodies off of the table and into the boxes so they can be cremated.
+Below the tables are body-sized cardboard boxes.
+Our job is to move the bodies off the table and into the boxes so they can be cremated.
 I think about running for the door.
-Looking around the room I have to say, this wasn’t the mitzvah I had in mind.
+Looking around the room, I have to say this wasn’t the mitzvah I had in mind.

 Kim and I approach the first body — a woman with painted fingernails in a similar shade of pink to my own lacquered fingers.
 I see the cards and flowers that have been left for her.
 Someone has taken the time to meticulously piece her back together.
 Apart from her leg resting a few inches from her pelvis, she looks almost whole.
 We come to the next table and the next, each with flowers and notes of gratitude.
 We are careful to lay the bodies gently in the boxes, tucking the flowers and cards in along with them.
 One of the lab groups visits to say goodbye to their donor in person.
 I watch as they hold hands and bow their heads in silent farewell.

-As Kim and I work I press her for details about what is going to happen to the bodies.
+As Kim and I work, I press her for details about what is going to happen to the bodies.
 She patiently recounts what I already knew.
 They will be cremated and the ashes scattered in San Francisco Bay.
 I know what the cremation process looks like.
 I saw it in a documentary once.
-I know that the mass of the ashes will be less than the original mass of the body, because the matter has been converted to energy.
+I know that the mass of the ashes will be less than the body’s original mass because the matter has been converted to energy.

 – C. Montross